Getting write-ups from established music blogs and magazines is akin to building your portfolio or résumé.

-In this article, I share with you some of my favourite ways to find bloggers, influencers, and playlisters who are looking for new music to share with their audience.
+In this article, I share with you some of my favourite ways to find bloggers, influencers, and playlisters who are looking for new music.

 If you manage to get a feature on a blog that’s indexed by HM, your track will make it on its database.

-The more blogs that write about your song, the higher it can land on the chart.
+The more blogs that write about your song, the higher it can land on their chart.

 You can check out the sites they index here: https://hypem.com/sites